 Government support for businesses – a summary

-The Chancellor has announced numerous measures to support businesses as a result of the Coronavirus.
-Here we provide a summary (as of 5 August 2020) of the support available for businesses during this unprecedented period.
+The Chancellor has announced further measures to support businesses as a result of the Coronavirus and the announcement of a further month long nationwide lockdown from 5 November.
+Here we provide a summary of the support available for businesses during this next phase of the Coronavirus crisis.

 - Deferring VAT and Income Tax payments

 - The VAT payments deferral scheme ended on 30 June 2020 as previously set out.
-If you’re a UK VAT-registered business that deferred VAT payments between 20 March 2020 and 30 June 2020 there is some guidance available on what you need to do here.
+If you’re a UK VAT-registered business that deferred VAT payments between 20 March 2020 and 30 June 2020, you will have the option to split the payment into smaller, interest-free payments over the course of 11 months, rather than paying a lump sum at the end of March 2021.
+There is some guidance available on what you need to do here.

 - Income Tax payments that were due in July 2020 under Self-Assessment system will be deferred to January 2021, and no interest or penalties will be charged on the deferred amount.
+Self-assessment taxpayers will also be given the opportunity to spread payments over a 12-month window from January 2021.
+At present personal tax returns still need to be submitted by 31 January 2021.
 More information is available here.

 - Time to Pay service – All businesses and self-employed people in financial distress, and with upcoming or outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time to Pay service.
 Our specialists are available to assist you in putting such measures in place.
 Further details can be found here.